hybitz/strong_actions/README.md

     update: admin?
     destroy: admin?
 ```
-In above case, when a non-admin user try to access new_user_path, StrongActions::ForbiddenAction is thrown.
+In above case, when a non-admin user try to access new_user_path for example, StrongActions::ForbiddenAction will be thrown.

 if all actions are restricted in the same way, you can make a definition on controller level.
 ```yaml